f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

 Leveraging Cloud-Init via CLI
 =============================

 Cloud-Init is the industry standard start-up agent installed on virtual machines to facilitate cloud deployments.
 F5OS v2.0 added the capability of leveraging **cloud-init** to define certain BIG-IP configuration items via a cloud-init script that is run when the TMOS tenant boots.
 You can speed up the initialization of your BIG-IP instance by passing user-data to perform tasks like onboarding and configuring BIG-IP.
 For example, to pass user-data you can use a bash startup script or cloud-init’s built-in yaml-based configuration file, a cloud-config file.
-More details on cloud-init usgae on BIG-IP VE can be found here:
+More details on cloud-init usage on BIG-IP VE can be found here:

 `Cloud-Init and F5 BIG-IP Virtual Edition <https://clouddocs.f5.com/cloud/public/v1/shared/cloudinit.html>`_